Horsetail Fall (Yosemite): Firefall

-For a couple of weeks around mid-February, the fall may be lit up by the setting sun, creating the illusion of a blazing waterfall.
+For a couple of weeks in mid- to late- February, the fall may be lit up by the setting sun, creating the illusion of a blazing waterfall.
 This evening spectacle, which lasts around 10 minutes in good viewing conditions, is commonly referred to as the "firefall".
-The firefall phenomenon requires sufficient snowfall, a warm enough temperature to melt the snow so that there is enough water to create the fall, a clear sky, and the right angle for the sunlight to illuminate the fall.
-It is not always observable every year.
+The phenomenon requires enough water to create the fall, a clear sky, and the right angle for the sunlight to illuminate the fall.
+It is not observable every year.

 The phenomenon was photographed by Ansel Adams in 1940, but made more widely-known by Galen Rowell who photographed it for the National Geographic in 1973.
-Viewing of the firefall has become increasingly popular due to its images being shared on social media, and optimal dates for its viewing are published.
+Viewing of the Firefall increased in popularity due to its images being shared on social media, and optimal dates for its viewing are published.
 The popularity of the phenomenon to photographers has resulted in large congregations of people, which caused damage to sensitive vegetation, and led to the National Park Service closing two of the three best viewing sites in 2020.

+On February 22, 2025, Yosemite employees hung an upside-down U.S. flag next to Horsetail Fall to protest the recent mass firing of National Park Service staff by the Trump administration.